 The Calibration Report on the top line displays the voltage output from the electrode in millivolts (mV).
-This value is not stored in memory so should be noted down in a calibration record book for the probe.
+This value is stored in the Probe's memory and can be recalled at any time.
+See section 10.7.
+Press OK then ESC repeatedly to return to normal reading mode.

-Remove the Probe from the calibration bottle, shake off any excess water then dry the outer sleeve with a soft cloth.
+Remove the Probe from the calibration cup, shake off any excess water then dry the outer sleeve with a soft cloth.

-Fill a calibration bottle with freshly mixed Rhodamine calibration solution and drop the Probe in all the way.
+Pour 300mL of freshly mixed Rhodamine calibration solution into a clean calibration cup then gently lower the Probe in all the way.